 - Remove carpet or other insulative coverings on slabs and replace with tiles or polished concrete finishes to expose thermal mass, in locations where exposed thermal mass is desirable.

 - Install thermal mass in rooms that have little or none and are exposed to passive heating or cooling, e.g. dark coloured, sealed water containers or phase change materials in solar or breeze exposed positions.

 - Install fans that ventilate your roof space in summer and can be sealed in winter.

 - Draught seal the whole building, including brush seals for your garage door.

-- Replace low efficiency lighting with LED or other efficient lighting.
+- Replace low-efficiency lighting with LED or another efficient lighting.